Surfshark full review

-We found Surfshark to be very quick to connect, and during our testing there were no DNS leaks at all.
-There are options for further security using the MultiHop feature, which will tunnel your internet activity via two servers for extra encryption.
-There are various combinations transit and destination country combinations to choose from for MultiHop, too.
+We also found that it was noticeably quicker than its rivals to connect to a server, taking only around a second, and during our testing there were no DNS leaks at all.
+There are options for adding extra security and privacy using the MultiHop feature, which will route your connection via two servers for extra encryption.
+There are various combinations to choose with MultiHop, too.

 It’s very difficult to test the speed of a VPN, as there are so many variables involved and results tend to differ from day to day and even minute to minute.
-However, during our testing we found that the UK servers had almost no impact on our internet speed (we were testing from London so this was largely expected), but when connecting to US servers we saw much slower speeds that varied from good to middling to very poor (the latter when using the automatically selected server in Boston).
+However, during our testing we found that the UK servers had almost no impact on our internet speed (we were testing from London so this was largely expected), but when connecting to US servers we saw much slower speeds that varied from good to middling to poor (the latter when using the automatically selected server in Boston).